Come December 25th, cries of ‘Santa’s been’ will be echoing up and down the country.

 Remember that bin collection days may change over the festive season so keep a note of any updates. #ChristmasTrimmings

-If you’re heading out to the shops bring reusable shopping bags and reusable face masks.
+If you’re heading out to the shops bring reusable shopping bags and reusable face coverings.
 Opt for rechargeable batteries rather than disposable batteries in toys.

 After Christmas, donate, sell or regift any unwanted gifts.
 Don’t let perfectly good items go to waste.